ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 <details>
 <summary><strong>Symmetry</strong></summary>
 Asymptotic equivalence is symmetric meaning that $f\asymp g\rightarrow g\asymp f$.
 This is because for any field, there is a multiplicative inverse for any element.
-So, by switching the functions in the limit (i.e reversing the relations) the constant on the other side should also be inversed:\exists k^{-1}
+So, by switching the functions in the limit (i.e reversing the relations) the constant on the other side should also be inversed:

 $$\forall f\ \forall k:\lim_{x\to\infty}{\frac{f(x)}{g(x)}}=k\rightarrow \lim_{x\to\infty}{\frac{g(x)}{f(x)}}=\frac{1}{k}\equiv g\asymp f$$
+<i>where $0\not=k<\infty$.</i>
 </details>

 <details>